MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 ### What will my file paths look like in SharePoint?

 During the migration setup (described later in this guide), you can edit the path(s) to specify where in SharePoint you would like your data to go.
-From the root level of SharePoint, you can go into **Site Collections**, and inside each **Site Collection**, directories for **Site Contents** and **Subsites** appear.
+From the root level of SharePoint Online, you can go into **Site Collections**, and inside each **Site Collection**, directories for **Site Contents** and **Subsites** appear.

 **Site Contents** takes you to document libraries (for example, the **Documents** section), whereas **Subsites** takes you to the **Subsites** of that site collection.
 Navigating **Subsites** takes you through the same dichotomy.

 Most cloud storage providers, G Suite Drive for example, start the listing with a user, such as `/user@example.com/Marketing Folder`.
-SharePoint does not do this, so you would be looking at a path such as `/Marketing/Site Contents/Documents`.
+SharePoint Online does not do this, so you would be looking at a path such as `/Marketing/Site Contents/Documents`.

 ![File paths in SPO](media/filepaths-in-sp.png)